hanwenzhang123/fullstack-note/03-note/README.md

 ```

 #### REST API
+- A type of web services, URL is indicative of the request itself.
-- use/setup http endpoint to allow user access and doing create/read/update/delete data in the database
+- setup http endpoint to allow user access and doing create/read/update/delete data in the database
 - data entities lives on a bunch of URLs on a server, when a request received, the API responds with the full data payload of that entity

+#### REST API Example
 - `app.get('/tasks/:id', (req, res) => {})`
 - Different URLs + HTTP verbs (= endpoints) for different actions